The unbounded Kasparov product by a differentiable module: Unbounded modular cycles

 An \emph{even unbounded modular cycle} from $\sA$ to $B$ is an odd unbounded modular cycle equipped with a $\zz/2\zz$-grading operator $\ga : X \to X$ such that

 for all $a \in A$. \end{dfn}

-\begin{remark} The definition of an unbounded Kasparov module (see \cite{BaJu:TBK}) is a special case of the above definition.
-Indeed, it corresponds to the case where the modular operator $\De = \T{Id}_X$.
+\begin{remark} If we disregard the operator space norm on $\sA$, then the definition of an unbounded Kasparov module (see \cite{BaJu:TBK}) is a special case of the above definition.
+Indeed, it corresponds exactly to the situation where the modular operator $\De$ is the identity operator on $X$.
+In fact, given an unbounded Kasparov module $(X,D)$ from $\sA$ to $B$, one may always equip $\sA$ with an operator space norm such that $(X,D,1)$ becomes an unbounded modular cycle from $\sA$ to $B$.

 The concept of a twisted spectral triple (see \cite{CoMo:TST}) is closely related to the above definition.
 Indeed, one of the main examples of a twisted spectral triple is obtained by starting from a unital spectral triple $(\sA,H,D)$ together with a fixed positive and invertible element $g \in \sA$.
-One then forms the twisted spectral triple $(\sA, H, \ov{ g D g } )$ where the modular automorphism $\si : \sA \to \sA$ is given by $\si(a) := g^2 a g^{-2}$ (in this case we have that $\De = g^2$).
-This procedure corresponds to making a conformal change of the underlying metric, see for example \cite[Proposition 4.3.1]{Hi:CLB}.
+One then forms the twisted spectral triple $(\sA, H, \ov{ g D g } )$, where the modular automorphism $\si : \sA \to \sA$ is given by $\si(a) := g^2 a g^{-2}$.
+The triple $(H, \ov{g D g}, g^2)$ is an example of an unbounded modular cycle from $\sA$ to $\cc$ (after choosing an appropriate operator space norm on $\sA$).
+As explained in \cite{CoMo:TST}, the above procedure provides a noncommutative analogue of the classical operation where an underlying Riemannian metric is changed by a conformal factor, see for example \cite[Proposition 4.3.1]{Hi:CLB}.

-Our definition of an unbounded modular cycle is inspired by this construction but there are three important differences: \begin{enumerate} \item We are considering a bivariant theory, thus the scalars can consist of an arbitrary $C^*$-algebra and not just the complex numbers; \item The modular operator $\De : X \to X$ can have zero in the spectrum (thus allowing for a treatment of non-compact manifolds); \item The modular automorphism $\si$ given by conjugation with $\De$ need not map the algebra $\sA$ into itself, in fact it need not even be defined on $\sA$. \end{enumerate}
+Our definition of an unbounded modular cycle is inspired by the notion of a twisted spectral triple, but there are three important differences: \begin{enumerate} \item we are considering a bivariant theory, thus the scalars can consist of an arbitrary $C^*$-algebra and not just the complex numbers; \item the modular operator $\De : X \to X$ can have zero in the spectrum, thus allowing for a treatment of conformal changes of metrics on non-compact manifolds; \item the modular automorphism $\si$ given by conjugation with $\De$ need not map the algebra $\sA$ into itself, in fact it need not even be defined on $\sA$. \end{enumerate}